George T. Vince - Biographical notes

 George Vince is the first man to have lost his life in McMurdo Sound, he was one of a party of nine men who had caught out in a blizzard during an excursion from the Discovery.
 Instead of staying where they were and waiting for the storm to end, they decided to try to make their way back to the ship.

-little grip and wandered onto a snow slope which he slipped
+wandered onto a snow slope which he slipped down before falling

 - Paul Ward, webmaster.

 What are the chances that my ancestor was an unsung part of the Heroic Age of Antarctic Exploration?